Dundee West (UK Parliament constituency)

-Dundee West is a constituency of the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first-past-the-post voting system.
+Dundee West was a constituency of the House of Commons of the Parliament of the United Kingdom.
+It elected one Member of Parliament (MP) by the first-past-the-post voting system.

 The constituency was created for the 1950 general election, when the two-seat Dundee constituency was split into two single seat constituencies: Dundee East and Dundee West.

+Further to the completion of the 2023 periodic review of Westminster constituencies, the seat was subject to boundary changes, gaining further parts of the Dundee City council area.
+As a consequence, it was renamed Dundee Central, and was first contested at the 2024 general election.

 Boundaries

 1950–1974: The County of the City of Dundee wards numbers 2, 3, 6, 7, 8, and 9.

 1974–1983: The County of the City of Dundee wards of Balgay, Camperdown, Downfield, Law, Lochee, and Riverside.
 The constituency boundaries remained unchanged.

 1983–1997: The City of Dundee District electoral divisions of Ardler/Blackside, Central/Riverside, Downfield/St Mary's, Dudhope/Logie, Gourdie/Pitalpin, Law/Ancrum, Lochee, Menziehill/Ninewells, Rockwell/Fairmuir, and Trottick/Gillburn.

 1997–2005: The City of Dundee District electoral divisions of Central, Charleston, Kingsway West, Kirkton, Law, Lochee, Ninewells, Riverside, and St Mary's.

-2005–present: The area of the Dundee City Council other than that part in the Dundee East Burgh Constituency, and the Angus Council ward of Sidlaw West.
+2005–2024: The part of the Dundee City council area other than the Dundee East Burgh Constituency and the Angus Council ward of Sidlaw West.

-The constituency is one of two covering the City of Dundee council area, the other being Dundee East.
-Current boundaries were first used in the 2005 general election.
+The constituency was one of two covering the Dundee City council area, the other being Dundee East.
+Final boundaries were first used in the 2005 general election.

-As well as covering a western portion of the city area, the West constituency also includes, to the north and west, part of the Angus council area.
-Similarly, the east constituency includes, to the north and east, another part of the Angus council area.
+As well as covering a western portion of the city area, the West constituency also included, to the north and west, part of the Angus council area.
+Similarly, the east constituency included, to the north and east, another part of the Angus council area.

 Prior to the 2005 election, both constituencies were entirely within the city area, and the north-eastern and north-western areas of the city were within the Angus constituency.
 Scottish Parliament constituencies retain the older boundaries.